What Have They Done to the Rain: Background

 In the late 1950s, concerns began to be raised over above-ground nuclear testing, which produced nuclear fallout that came down to earth in the rain.
-Such nuclear fallout contained radioactive Strontium-90 that can enter the food chain through the grass eaten by cows and finally into human as food.
+Such nuclear fallout contained radioactive Strontium-90 that can enter the food chain through the grass eaten by cows and finally into humans as food.
 Marches against nuclear testing were organized by Women for Peace and Women Strike for Peace in the 1960s, and Malvina Reynolds was among those active in the campaign.

 Reynolds composed the song in 1962, first entitled "Rain Song", as part of the campaign and Reynolds performed the song in marches.
 The lyrics talk of grass and a little boy in the rain, both of whom disappear after years of such rain.
 Although the song is about radioactive fallout, later the song also became identified with acid rain.

 Reynolds recorded the song, which was later included in a Smithsonian Folkways compilation album, The Best Of Broadside 1962-1988.
 Joan Baez recorded the song live for her album Joan Baez in Concert in 1962.

 Baez introduced the song as "the gentlest protest song I know.
 It doesn't protest gently, but it sounds gentle."